U.S. Fish and Wildlife Service Conducts Five-Year Status Reviews of 37 Southeastern Species

 The five-year reviews seek information on: (1) species biology, including population trends, distribution, abundance, demographics, and genetics; (2) habitat conditions, including amount, distribution, and suitability; (3) conservation measures that have been implemented; (4) threat status and trends; and, (5) other new information, data, or corrections, including taxonomic or nomenclatural changes; identification of erroneous information contained in the ESA list; and improved analytical methods.
 Comments and materials received will be available for public inspection by appointment.

-The Federal Register notice announcing the status review of these 37 federally listed fish, wildlife and plants is available online; search for Docket #FWS–R4–ES–2021–N014.
+The Federal Register notice announcing the status review of these 37 federally listed fish, wildlife and plants is available on regulations.gov, search for Docket # FWS–R4–ES–2020–N147.

-Written comments and information about them should be sent via e-mail or regular mail to contacts listed here.
+Written comments and information about these species should be e-mailed, faxed, or sent via regular mail to the contacts

 The mission of the U.S. Fish and Wildlife Service is working with others to conserve, protect, and enhance fish, wildlife, plants, and their habitats for the continuing benefit of the American people.
 For more information on our work and the people who can make it happen, visit fws.gov.
 Connect with the Service on Facebook, follow our tweets, watch the YouTube Channel and download photos from Flickr.